spider-rs/spider_network_blocker/README.md

 # spider_network_blocker

-A Rust library to block urls for networking.
+A Rust library to block ads, trackers, and embeds for networking.

 ## Installation